 Before you pass a dog make sure you know what will cause your dog to go over their threshold.
 In this context their threshold is the point at which they transition from a calm dog to a stressed and aggressive dog.
 The goal is to press the boundaries and make progress with your dog without letting them cross over their threshold.
 If your dog generally lunges anytime a dog is within 10 feet you may need to start the training process at a distance of 20 feet.

-Start your training by walking your dog for as long as you need to until they are in an appropriate state of mind.
-When ready, walk past the other dog while keeping your dog moving and looking forward.
+Start your training by walking your dog until they are in a calm state of mind.
+Once ready have the other dog standing still at the threshold distance, walk past the other dog while keeping your dog moving and looking forward.
 Never stop walking or yell at your dog, it only makes the issue worse.
 As you pass the dog keep walking until your dog is calm and focused forward.
-If he keeps looking back at the other dog give short tugs forward until you break his attention.
-When your dog is calm, turn and walk back past the other dog; keep walking until yours is calm.
-Your dog should never be ahead of you, so give as many tugs as necessary to keep him in position.
-It is much easier to keep a dog at your side than to try to get him back after he gets too far forward.
-Every time your dog turns to look at the other dog you should be correcting.
+If he keeps looking back at the other dog give short tugs forward along with verbal encouragement until you break his attention.
+When your dog is calm, turn and walk back past the other dog.
+Your dog should never be ahead of you, so make sure to focus on keeping him in position.
+Remember that it is much easier to keep a dog at your side than to try to get him back after he gets too far forward!
+Every time your dog turns to look at the other dog you should be trying to break his focus.
 Successfully performing this technique is more of a dance than it is training.

 Each time you walk past another dog without your dog showing aggression will get you one step closer to success.
 Once your dog is able to pass other dogs at the threshold distance you will simply decrease the distance slightly.
 As you continue in the process you will get closer and closer until you are able to pass within a few feet of another dog.